Revolve Finance Accountholder Agreement

 By providing us with names and account information of a person or entity to which you wish to direct a bill payment (“Payee”), you authorize us to use the information provided by you to send a payment and to debit your Account and remit funds on your behalf.
 In order to process payments more efficiently and effectively, we may alter or edit payment data or data formats in accordance with Payee directives.
 We will use our best efforts to make all your payments properly.
 However, we will incur no liability if we are unable to complete any payment because of the following circumstances:

 Any bill payment scheduled on a non-Business Day will begin processing on the next Business Day.
 A hold for the amount of any scheduled bill payment will apply to the funds in your Available Balance at the time that you schedule a bill payment.
 If you do not have the funds available at the time we attempt to make the payment from your Account, the payment will not be made.
+You will need to reschedule the payment for another date when funds are available.
 If you have scheduled multiple payments to be made and the funds in your Available Balance are not sufficient at the time we attempt to complete all of the scheduled payments, we will pay only those for which your Available Balance is sufficient to cover, in no particular order.
-We will notify you by text alert or email of any failed attempts to make payments from your Account if you have opted in for scheduled bill payment failed alerts.
+We will notify you by text alert or email of any failed attempts to make payments from your Account, if you have opted in for scheduled bill payment failed alerts.

 You acknowledge that we do not ensure the quality, safety or legality of any merchandise received, nor that a seller will even ship the merchandise.
 We are not responsible for payments made to unintended payees due to the input of incorrect information by you, nor will we be responsible for verification of the identity of payees.